umich-brcf-bioinf/rnaseq_demystified_workshop/Conda_Installation_Instructions.md

 /Users/rcavalca/opt/miniconda3/envs/workshop/bin/fastqc
 ```

-Now when we're done using the software in the environment--or when we're done using the microscope--we leave the room and turn off the lights.
+Now when we're done with the environment--or when we're done using the microscope--we leave the room and turn off the lights.

 ```
 conda deactivate
 ```

-Just to drive the point home that the tools in that environment are no longer available to us, try:
+To drive the point home that the tools in that environment are no longer available to us, try:

 ```
 which fastqc